wso2/docs-choreo-dev/README.md

     ```

    Use the proper node IP address.

+5. Run `kustomize build <env> | kubectl apply-f -` to generate and apply K8s artifacts related to a particular environment.

+   ex: `kustomize build loc | kubectl apply-f -`

-5. Test whether everything is working fine by running the hello-service sample in
+6. Test whether everything is working fine by running the hello-service sample in
     [https://github.com/wso2-enterprise/choreo.git](https://github.com/wso2-enterprise/choreo.git)

     For local setup, add the following to the ballerina.conf of the sample: